teng-ren/FED2024Assg1_P04_S10267310E/README.md

 [TravelItinerary]: Shows the most popular destinations and shows the itinerary of them

-[Booking]: allows readers to book and travel with the author and shows more of the popular destinations
+[Booking]: allows readers to book and travel with the author and shows more of the popular destinations, allows saving of content

+[Navbar]Changes to justify dropdown in mobile view with java to save space

 What more can be implemented: Could have implemented a page for unique and off the path trails for more adventorous travellers